 Weekly – $45

-This park also hosts various events, and has meeting spaces, so check out the posted link for more details about that.
+This park also hosts various events and has meeting spaces, so check out the posted link for more details about that.

 The Sand Trails at LCRA Matagorda Bay

 The trip to LCRA Matagorda Bay Nature Park started a bit on the rough side.
 The plan was to drive from central Texas to Palacios to try out a popular Vietnamese/ bait shop called The Point.
-We left on a Sunday and wanted to drive out of our way to grab a Banh-Mi sandwhich and then head to Matagorda Bay.
+We left on a Sunday and wanted to drive out of our way to grab a Banh-Mi sandwich and then head to Matagorda Bay.

 When we arrived at the restaurant I noticed the menu states that they don’t serve Vietnamese food on Sunday.
 I’m still not sure how I missed that pretty important detail, but we still had snacks from the morning, so it was fine.
 Nothing really we could do at that point.

 When we were wondering about checking in at the nature park I was inquiring about the trails here.
 The lady at the desk seemed a bit confused about my question, and then I realized this park doesn’t really have the traditional hiking trails that you’d expect from the other LCRA parks.